This page covers visibility specifications, best practices, and examples.

 visibility attribute that takes a list of labels.
 One

-target is visible to another if they are in the same package, or if they are
+target is visible to another if they are in the same package, or if visibility

-//foo/bar, or any of its direct or indirect subpackages.
-Again,
+//foo/barand all of its direct and indirect subpackages.

 For example, if

 visibility set to

 [":__subpackages__", "//tests:__pkg__"], then it could be used by any target

 //some/package/... source tree, as well as targets defined

 Visibility cannot be set to specific non-package_group targets.
 That triggers a "Label does not refer to a package group" or "Cycle in dependency graph" error.